christinestraub/Text-Generation-Gradio-LLM-App-Using-Huggingface-Transformers/README.md

 - The app is built using the OpenAI GPT-2 language model, and we acknowledge the contributions of the OpenAI team to the field of natural language processing.
 - We would like to thank the open-source community for their support and contributions.

-## Contact

-If you have any questions or need assistance, you can contact us at [christinestraub0720.com](mailto:christinestraub0720@gmail.com).

-Enjoy using the Text Generation LLM App, and happy text generation!